zhaoxinf/zhaoxinf.github.io/activities.md

 * Reviewer for Journal of Intelligent Systems.
 * Reviewer for IEEE Transactions on Multimedia.
 * Reviewer for IEEE Transactions on Industrial Informatics.
+* Reviewer for IEEE Transactions on Circuits and Systems for Video Technology.
+* Reviewer for International Journal of Computer Vision
 * Reviewer for IEEE Access.